 The Hurrungane Massif located on the border of the Jotunheimen National Park is one of the finest mountain area in Norway and probably in the whole Scandinavia.
-The mountain range belongs to the municipalities Luster and Årdal in Sogn og Fjordane county and it's located to the SW of the larger Jotunheimen range.
+The mountain range belongs to the municipalities Luster and Årdal in Vestland county and it's located to the SW of the larger Jotunheimen range.
 Sharp peaks and towering mountains project their high vertical walls above broad crevassed glaciers, falling down into extensive valleys.
 The Hurrungane Massif includes the most challenging 2000er in the Scandes chain, as Store Skagastølstind.

-Among these magnificent mountains, however, there are also some simpler peaks which absolutely deserve to be climbed in reason of the beauty of the standard route and the excellent views.
+Among these magnificent mountains, however, there are also some peaks involving an easier climb, which absolutely deserve to be summited in reason of the beauty of the standard route and the excellent views.
 Store Soleibotntinden is one of these peaks and probably the easiest to climb in the Hurrungane Massif.
 This mountain whose name is hardly pronounced is a fantastic top!
 The West ridge via Bukkanosi along which it runs the standard route offers a fine access to the summit without exposed sections.
 The route is pleasant and not too long, however it opposes some stretches a bit tiring and steep in some places.
 The climb is rewarded with amazing alpine views to the surrounding peaks, mainly toward the mighty Austanbotntindane to the South-East and the Jostedalsbreen to the North-West.

 The top was first climbed on August 14, 1888 by Kristofer Furaas, Margaret Sophia Green and Torgeir Sulheim.